 Future: will play, is going to play; will swim, is going to swim.

 Conditional (may or may not): may play, could play, might play, would play; may swim, could swim, might swim, would swim.

 If you've mastered the easy exercises, try these harder, more complicated sentences:

-- Drunk drivers are thoughtless and take the lives of other people in their own hands, risking their own lives, think about only their own pleasure and fun and never considering the consequence of their action.
+- Drunk drivers are thoughtless and take the lives of other people in their own hands, risking their own lives, think about only their own pleasure and fun, and never considering the consequence of their actions.